morrowind-modding/tes3cs-manual/content/gameplay/scripting/object-referencing.md

   - objectID
 description: Other object Ids can be used in scripting to set and get the values of local variables from other objects in the world.
 You can also run functions on these object references.
 ---
 Other object Ids can be used in scripting to set and get the values of local variables from other objects in the world.
-You can also run functions on these object references.
+You can also run [[gameplay/scripting/functions/index|functions]] on these [[objects/reference-data/index|object references]].

 There are two forms of object references: